Built by Consolidated. Delivered to the U. S. Navy (USN) as PBY-5 Catalina bureau number 08139. Flown overseas to the South-West Pacific Area (SWPA).

 earned the Silver Star.
 Admiral "Bull" Halsey, mentioned the

-rescue in a telegram after the mission: "Please pass my admiration
+rescue in a telegram: "Please pass my admiration

 Warpath Across The Pacific pages 128-129

 The Forgotten Fifth pages 69-70 [ Read Excerpt ]

 FindAGrave - Nathan Green Gordon (photos, grave photo)

 Thanks to Nathan Gordon,